rsek/dataforged/starforged_moves.md

 **When you are delayed or disadvantaged**, suffer -1 momentum for a minor setback, -2 for a serious setback, or -3 for a major setback.

-**When your momentum is at its minimum (-6) and you must suffer -momentum, choose one.
+When your momentum is at its minimum (-6) and you must suffer -momentum, choose one.

   * Envision how the price is paid and apply the cost to a different suffer move.
   * Envision how this undermines your progress on a vow, expedition, connection, or combat.
-Then, clear 1 unit of progress on that track per its rank (troublesome=3 progress; dangerous=2 progress; formidable=1 progress; extreme=2 ticks; epic=1 tick).
+Then, clear 1 unit of progress on that track per its rank: troublesome=3 boxes; dangerous=2 boxes; formidable=1 box; extreme=2 ticks; epic=1 tick).

 ### Endure Harm